blogtheristo/blogtheristo/ap2-monitor/README.md

-# AP2 Repository Monitoring Agent 0.11
+# AP2 Repository Monitoring Agent 0.12

-The AP2 Repository Monitoring Agent is a Python tool designed to monitor GitHub repositories and generate comprehensive JSON reports with enhanced analysis capabilities.
+The AP2 Repository Monitoring Agent is a Python tool designed to monitor GitHub repositories and generate comprehensive JSON and Excel reports with enhanced analysis capabilities.

 ## Features

 - **Repository Rating System**: Tracks and sorts repositories by rating
 - **Automated Explanations**: Generates intelligent analysis of repository usage patterns
 - **DWS IQ Suitability Assessment**: Evaluates repositories for Digital Workspace Intelligence compatibility
+- **JSON and Excel Reporting**: Generates reports in both JSON and Excel formats.
 - **Extensible Architecture**: Easy to customize criteria and add new analysis features

-## Enhanced JSON Output
+## Enhanced JSON and Excel Output

 Each repository in the `top_rated` list now includes: